Stark County's Lauren Mascitti is living the 'American Idol' dream

 Q. The "God Made a Woman" segment featured your relationship with your Nana, which was very sweet.

-A. “When it aired and they showed the bit about Nana, I lost it.
+A. "When it aired and they showed the bit about Nana, I lost it.
 I balled so hard.
-You know my story about Nana raising me since I was 12 years old.
+You know my story about Nana raising me.
 She’s the best mom I ever could’ve asked for.
-She and my Papaw have sacrificed so much for me to do my music, and this put the spotlight on them and told the world I would be nothing without these people.”
+She and my Papaw have sacrificed so much for me to do my music, and this put the spotlight on them and told the world I would be nothing without these people."

 frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>